byrokrat/autogiro/README.md

 [Id](https://github.com/byrokrat/id) and [Banking](https://github.com/byrokrat/banking)
 packages respectively.

-You can opt out of this functionality using one of the processor constants:
+You can opt out of this functionality using one of the visitor constants:

 <!--
     @extends factory-n-parser